nandiashim/nandiashim.github.io/_pages/publications.md

 author_profile: true
 ---

 _Note:_ * denotes corresponding author. ‡ Equally contributed.

+17. A. Nandi, A. Zhang, Z. T. Chu, W. Xie, Z. Xu, S. Dong, A.Warshel* Exploring the Light-Emitting Agents in Renilla Luciferases by an Effective QM/MM Approach Journal of the American Chemical Society 2024 (Just published).

 1. A. Nandi, A. Zhang, Z. T. Chu, W. Xie, Z. Xu, S. Dong, A. Warshel* – Exploring Light-Emitting Agents in Renilla Luciferases by an Effective QM/MM Methods.
 JACS (*Just accepted*).